Substance Use in Adolescents

 • To relieve symptoms of mental health disorders (eg, depression, anxiety)

-Additional risk factors include poor self-control, lack of parental monitoring, and various mental disorders (eg, attention-deficit/hyperactivity disorder, depression).
-Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription drugs, and other substances are a powerful influence.
+Additional risk factors include poor self-control, lack of parental monitoring, and various learning or mental health disorders (eg, attention-deficit/hyperactivity disorder, depression).
+Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription medications, and other substances are a powerful influence.

 Specific Substances